Azure/AVDSessionHostReplacer/README.md

 | Azure Portal UI           | [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAVDSessionHostReplacer%2Fv0.2.9-beta.16%2Fdeploy%2Farm%2FDeployAVDSessionHostReplacer.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAVDSessionHostReplacer%2Fv0.2.9-beta.16%2Fdeploy%2Fportal-ui%2Fportal-ui.json)  [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAVDSessionHostReplacer%2Fv0.2.9-beta.16%2Fdeploy%2Farm%2FDeployAVDSessionHostReplacer.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAVDSessionHostReplacer%2Fv0.2.9-beta.16%2Fdeploy%2Fportal-ui%2Fportal-ui.json)  [![Deploy to Azure China](https://aka.ms/deploytoazurechinabutton)](https://portal.azure.cn/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAVDSessionHostReplacer%2Fv0.2.9-beta.16%2Fdeploy%2Farm%2FDeployAVDSessionHostReplacer.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAVDSessionHostReplacer%2Fv0.2.9-beta.16%2Fdeploy%2Fportal-ui%2Fportal-ui.json) |
 | Command line (Bicep/ARM)  | [![Powershell/Azure CLI](./docs/icons/powershell.png)](./docs/CodeDeploy.md)

+# Pre-requisites
+The Session Host Replacer requires permissions to manage resources in Azure and, if the session hosts are Entra joined, permissions in Entra.
+The recommended approach is to create a User Managed Identity, assign the necessary permissions to it, and use it for all instances of the Session Host Replacer.

+If you do not select a User Managed Identity, the deployment will create a System Managed Identity and assign permissions to it, however, some extra permissions maybe needed that should be assigned manually after deployment.
+This is not recommended if you have more than one instance of the Session Host Replacer.

+Detailed instructions on what permissions are needed and how to assign them are [here](docs/Permissions.md).

+The Session Host Replacer requires permissions to manage resources in Azure and, if the session hosts are Entra joined, permissions in Entra.
+The recommended approach is to create a User Managed Identity, assign the necessary permissions to it, and use it for all instances of the Session Host Replacer.

+If you do not select a User Managed Identity, the deployment will create a System Managed Identity and assign permissions to it.
+However, some additional permissions may need to be assigned manually after deployment.
+This is not recommended if you have more than one instance of the Session Host Replacer.

+Detailed instructions on the required permissions and how to assign them are available [here](docs/Permissions.md).

 ## How it works?

 There are two criteria for replacing a session host,